autostructure/harden_windows_server/README.md

 o may negatively inhibit the utility or performance of the technology

 By default, all **Level 1** items are managed by the module.
-However, each organization is unique and might need to disable certain **Level 1** items so that they can conf.
-See our reference for a list of all managed items and disable them, if needed.
+However, each organization is unique and might need to disable certain **Level 1** items so that they can configure them themselves.
+See our reference for a list of all managed items and disable them as shown below, if needed.

 For example, the ensure_account_lockout_duration_is_set_to_15_or_more_minutes item sets the lockout duration to 30 minutes by default.
-If your organization requires a different time, disable this parameter and manually configure that item.
+If your organization requires a different lockout duration, disable this parameter so you can manually configure it.
 In a future release, you will be able to manage custom values within the module.

 Disable ensure_account_lockout_duration_is_set_to_15_or_more_minutes: